Magdi El Galad

 Magdi El Gallad (Egyptian: مجدى الجلاد; born 6 of September 1964) is an Egyptian journalist.
+He is the editor-in-chief of the Egyptian newspaper Al-Watan, and he is the first to hold the position since the newspaper was founded in March 2012.

 Career

 Gallad started his career as an investigative journalist for Al-Ahram.
 He is the founding editor of Al Watan newspaper.
 Before that, he was the editor-in-chief of the independent daily newspaper Al-Masry Al-Youm, and its sister English-language website, The Independent.